venkataravikumaralladi/AppliedCryptography/README.md

       Double DES: basically using DES algorithm twice.
 This is vulnerable to meet-in-the-middle attack.
 This can be fixed by using 3-DES algorithm

+4. `Diffie-Hellman cipher (diffie_hellman_analysis.py `:  Key exchange between two parties in secured way is major challenge in symmetric key encryption algorithm.
+This is solved by idea provided by Diffie-Hellman algorithm which is based on discrete log problem which is hard to break.
+Diffie-Hellman algorithm idea is based on generator, modulus and prime numbers.
+A generator 'g' generates all the non-zero elements in the modulus.
+For example a generator 'g' modulus 7 will generate the elements 1,2,3,4,5, and 6 (but not in that order).
+The task is to find the smallest generator 'g' that generates all the elements 1,2,3,4,5 and 6 by calculating `g**0, g**1, g**2, g**3, g**4, g**5, and g**6`.
+In this example we can see that g=2 does not satisfy where as g=3 satisfies.
+Python implementation of primitives required for Diffie-Hellman and key generation is implemented in diffie_hellman_analysis.py